This 2-day Jakarta itinerary is all you need to travel there and make the most of your little time in Jakarta.

 You visit Southeast Asia and not the street shop… Not possible!
 Though as the name suggests, Thamrin City Trade Mall is not an open street market but a massive brick-and-mortar setup, the idea is similar to any street/canopy market where local cheap products are available in abundance and you need to spot what you fancy and later bargain.

 The entire place is overwhelmingly massive, with everything, from clothes to electronics to food on display.
 Thamrin City Mall is also well-known for selling a lot of local products, particularly Batik clothes, at reasonable rates.

 You will certainly need at least two hours to explore (just a tiny bit of) the place.

 Dinner At Social House, Grand Indonesia

 From the outside, Social House may not look like much, but walk in and you’ll find the entire locale pretty photogenic and of course, social!
 For some reason, it reminded me of those cool cafes we have in Europe where people would come for a casual and some fine dining experience at the same time.

-For drinks to go with your meal, there is a good selection of cocktail, wine and a selection of beers!
+For drinks to go with your meal, there is a good selection of cocktails, wine and a selection of beers!

 Of course, just like any popular expat city in Southeast Asia Jakarta too has no dearth of accommodation options.
 From backpacker hostels to something more sophisticated, one can find it all here.
-But if I were to suggest a place from my experience, I can certainly vouch for the Manhattan Hotel.
-This is where I stayed during my time in Jakarta.
+But if I were to suggest a place from my experience, I can certainly vouch for the Manhattan Hotel Jakarta.
+This is where I stayed throughout my time in the city.